Skip to Content

 People

-McNerny leads the day-to-day management of the ETF, but the strategy’s team-based approach relies on inputs from the comanagers to determine duration, yield curve, sector, and liquidity positioning.
-In addition to the firm’s dedicated liquidity specialists, this team draws on the vast resources of its Global Fixed Income, Currency & Commodities platform, which includes 21 investment-grade corporate bond, and seven securitized analysts that select securities.
+McNerny sets the tone here and leads the day-to-day management of the ETF, and the strategy’s collaborative approach relies on inputs from the comanagers to determine duration, yield curve, sector allocation, security selection, and liquidity positioning.
+In addition to the firm’s dedicated liquidity team, the managers draw on the broad resources of its vast global fixed income, currency and commodities platform, which includes 21 investment-grade corporate bond and eight securitized analysts.
+Stability is also key here.
+The team has worked together for more than 10 years, and apart from some turnover among fundamental analyst ranks, nobody material to the strategy has left in recent years.

 Rated on Published on